cgreysongaito/Git_Tutorial/README.md

 <https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html>

-Collaborative R Scripts using GitHub {#collaborative-r-scripts-using-github .unnumbered}
+Collaborative R Scripts using GitHub
 ====================================

 There are two methods for collaboration in GitHub (forking/issue pull